 SEO presents a number of opportunities that are unique to family law marketing.

 This is a guide to SEO for divorce lawyers aiming to get more divorce clients through your websites.
-You’ll learn about some of the unique SEO opportunities available to family law SEO that simply do not exist for marketing practices focused on other areas of law.
+You’ll learn about some of the unique SEO opportunities available to family law SEO that simply do not exist for practices focused on other areas of law.
 You’ll also get an introduction to the best practices for each of the three parts of SEO.

 If you’d like to talk to someone about your website, click here.